Fast dynamical similarity analysis

 \section{Results}

-\emph{FastDSA} is an efficient and accurate method for estimating dynamic (dis)similarity between neural networks, neuronal circuits, or data with a model.
-In fastDSA, we integrate concepts from random matrix theory to identify a low-rank approximation of the system's dynamics, and develop new optimization procedures for aligning vector fields.
-We introduce and compare three variants of our fastDSA (each based on a different optimization procedure), and show that all variants preserve the accuracy and mathematical properties of its predecessor \citep{ostrow2023beyond} while substantially enhancing computational efficiency.
-We demonstrate the capacity of the family of fastDSA methods with several numerical experiments with systematic manipulation of governing dynamics in neural networks.
+\emph{\fastDsaTermAbbrivCap}\ is an efficient and accurate method for estimating dynamic (dis)similarity between neural networks, neuronal circuits, or data with a model.
+In \fastDsaTermAbbriv, we integrate concepts from random matrix theory to identify a low-rank approximation of the system's dynamics, and develop new optimization procedures for aligning vector fields.
+We introduce and compare three variants of our \fastDsaTermAbbriv\ (each based on a different optimization procedure), and show that all variants preserve the accuracy and mathematical properties of conventional dynamical similarity methods \citep{ostrow2023beyond} while substantially enhancing computational efficiency.
+We demonstrate the capacity of the family of \fastDsaTermAbbriv\ methods with several numerical experiments with systematic manipulation of the governing dynamics in neural networks.